python-semantic-release/python-semantic-release/docs/commands.rst

 project.

 By default:

   * Write this new version to the project metadata locations specified in the configuration file
+  * Build the project using :ref:`config-build-command`, if specified
   * Create a new commit with these locations and any other assets configured to be included in a release
   * Tag this commit according the configured format, with a tag that uniquely